|This is an unofficial version.

 (b) there is no reasonable prospect that the judgment debtor will make further payments.

-20(3) The Queen's Printer shall insert the notice in the Manitoba Gazette on payment of the fee prescribed in accordance with The Queen's Printer Act.
+20(3) The King's Printer shall insert the notice in the Manitoba Gazette on payment of the fee prescribed in accordance with The King's Printer Act.

 20(4) The sheriff shall hold the money for a period of 14 days from the publication of the notice, and thereupon shall distribute it and any other money later seized or realized under the same or any other writ of execution against the same judgment debtor (as to which no notice need be published)